ibm-cloud-docs/openshift/openshift_cli_install.md

 -   {{site.data.keyword.registrylong_notm}} plug-in

 [Version 1.0 of the CLI plug-in was released on 16 March 2020](/docs/openshift?topic=openshift-cs_cli_changelog#changelog_beta).
-This version contains permanent syntax and behavior changes that are not backwards compatible.</br></br>To maintain all CLI functionality, update and test any automation before you update to 1.0 by checking out the [`ibmcloud oc script update` command](/docs/openshift?topic=openshift-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+This version contains permanent syntax and behavior changes that are not compatible with earlier versions.</br></br>To maintain all CLI functionality, update and test any automation before you update to 1.0 by checking out the [`ibmcloud oc script update` command](/docs/openshift?topic=openshift-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, update your CLI to version `1.0` of the plug-in.
 {: important}